EduMIPS64/edumips64/docs/developer-guide.md

 Before doing a release, please do the following tasks.
 Over time, those should be automated, but before that is done those checks should be done manually.

-- For each released JAR file:
+- For each released JAR / MSI file:
   - verify that the splash screen works
   - verify that the version number, code name, build date and git ID are correct
   - open one .s file (e.g., `div.d.s`)